medadeshreyas/Online_Cab_Booking_Application/README.md

 Admins have the administrator role of the entire application and can only be registered admins with a valid session token.
 They can add, update, and delete drivers or customers from the main database and access the details of different customers, drivers, and trip bookings.

-Overall, this project is a perfect example of a seamless and fully-featured online cab booking platform, built using the latest web development technologies.
-I am confident that this project will be a valuable addition to any organization looking to improve their online cab booking service.

-This application is developed as a part of an Assignment for Web Application Development.
-It is a REST API for an Online Cab Booking.
-This API performs all the fundamental CRUD operations of any Online Cab Booking platform with user validation at every step.